yanghoon/obsidian-workspace/Resources/Database/Database Basic.md

 # Storage

-* Log : file format. append only.
+* Log : file format. append only. duplicated data
+* Primary Data : the source of
+* Index :